WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 targets for most common language features in Swift such as function, type and module.
 One could argue that all high-level programming languages aspire to these ends.
-There must be something else that Swift Macro excels at, otherwise, it would be redundant.
+There must be something else that Swift Macro excels at; otherwise, it would be redundant.

 So, what is it that Swift Macro does exceptionally well?